Bayesian Imputation with Optimal Look-Ahead-Bias and Variance Tradeoff

-We illustrate our novel conceptual framework with the data generating distribution $Z_t=\theta+\epsilon_t$, where $\theta$ is the mean parameter constant over time and $\epsilon_t$ are the noise terms.
-This setup allows us to study a core problem in time-series data, namely the estimation of mean vectors for relatively short time horizons.\footnote{In application domain such as finance, assuming time-stationarity (in particular a constant mean) over moderate time horizons is a common practice in finance~\citep{ref:tsay2010analysis}.} As all our empirics are pursued on short local windows, the time variation in means and variances are of second order.
+We illustrate our novel conceptual framework with the data generating distribution $Z_t=\theta+\epsilon_t$, where $\theta$ is a mean parameter and $\epsilon_t$ are the noise terms.
+This setup allows us to study a core problem in time-series data, namely the estimation of mean vectors for relatively short time horizons.\footnote{In application domain such as finance, assuming time-stationarity (in particular a constant mean) over moderate time horizons is a common practice, see~\citep{ref:tsay2010analysis}.} As all our empirics are pursued on short local windows, the time variation in means and variances are of second order.
 More generally, with higher frequency data the estimation error of the mean dominates the estimation error of the variance.
 Hence, the focus is on the accurate mean estimation.
 The noise $\epsilon_t$ can in general follow an $AR(p)$ process.
 A suitable joint prior on $\theta$ is imposed, after which the joint posterior conditional on observed entries can in principle be calculated.
 We aggregate the different posteriors corresponding to different layers of information using the variational approach prescribed by a set of weights.
 This set of weights is further optimized to find the optimal consensus posterior according to a bias-variance criterion.
-This additional step of optimization over importance weights differentiates our work from the usual Bayesian fusion setup, as most of the literature only considers a fixed choice of the weights~\citep{ref:dai2021bayesian,ref:claici2020model}.
+This additional step of optimization over importance weights differentiates our work from the usual Bayesian fusion setup, as most of the literature only considers a given choice of the weights~\citep{ref:dai2021bayesian,ref:claici2020model}.

 To make the two-step optimization procedure tractable, we assume that the noise $\epsilon_t$ are i.i.d.~Gaussian with a known covariance matrix and use conjugate prior distributions.
 This assumption makes the posterior of the missing entries a conditional Gaussian with mean sampled from the posterior of $\theta$, and thus we consider only aggregating the different posteriors of $\theta$.